What Are ICD-10 Codes?

 - To search for a diagnostic code, start typing the name or code number in the "Diagnosis" section of a session note.

-- If a medically necessary diagnosis is not entered, you will be unable to complete the session note.
+- If a medically necessary (primary) diagnosis is not entered for an insurance session, you will be unable to complete the session note.

 - You can add or remove diagnoses for each session note as needed.